 Her career path has been varied.
 A former international buyer and French interpreter, she became a methods analyst and computer systems analyst with her own company.
-Upon leaving the corporate world, she undertook a theological degree, followed by post-graduate qualifications in psychotherapy and ritual, practising for many years as a celebrant, therapist, and spiritual companion.
+Upon leaving the corporate world, she undertook a theological degree, followed by post-graduate qualifications in psychotherapy and ritual, practising for many years as a celebrant and therapist.

-Always musical and having appeared on national television as a child and teenager, she studied singing.
+Always musical and having appeared on national television as a child and teenager, she studied singing and theatre.
 An operatic soprano, she performed in a number of venues in Melbourne, including the National Theatre and the Melbourne Concert Hall.

 As an artist, she exhibited in the former Black Rock Art Gallery, and held an exhibition with Wynne Prize winning landscape artist, Ian Hance.
 Her work is held in private collections in the UK, France, Australia, and the USA.

 The diversity of Angela’s life experience has provided a rich source of material for her creative processes.

 For some years, she has composed and recorded her music, releasing albums on Bandcamp and on Spotify, under the rubric of Madame Dragonfly (the name of her former jazz duo).
 She creates and publishes videos featuring her music and photography.

 Life is very full, but it still allows time for long walks on the beach and daily conversations with the wildlife surrounding her home.